DwAwilliamsGHB/apiaryapp/README.md

 ## Future Improvements

-There are several improvements that could be made to Apiary in the future.
-Some of these include:
+There are several improvements that will be made to Apiary in the future.
+You can track all our planned improvements here => https://trello.com/b/lf9YgrrK/project-3-apiary

+Some of the major ones are:

 - Event tags: Allow users to tag their events with keywords to make them easier to find.
 - Private/public events: Give users the option to make their events public or private.